 Below you will find some of the skills that are being worked on through the use of robots and educational kits in the classroom.

-Robot-Advance is the official French distributor of LEGO Education robots and has been a partner of many schools in France and Europe for more than 10 years.
-We are a reliable partner and available for any information request: contact us at email@example.com.
+Robot-Advance is a reseller of LEGO Education robots and has been a partner of many schools in France and Europe for more than 10 years.
+We are a reliable partner and available for any information request: contact us at firstname.lastname@example.org.

 Creativity is the process of creating new ideas to solve tasks or emerging problems.
 Ingenuity, on the other hand, is the ability to deal with emerging difficulties in an unconventional way.
 Teachers shape students' creativity by inventing solutions that correspond to their own ideas, often using trickery and different educational robotics kits such as the LEGO Education SPIKE Prime kit.

 During coding and programming courses with children, it is important to pay attention to their ability to work in groups.
 The possibilities for such cooperation are numerous.
 The simplest form of group work is working in pairs.
 This can result in one student in charge of the robot and another in charge of the program.